All About Water - Water Quality, Water Filter, Water Resources and Issues

 What is World Water Day?
 When and Why Do We Observe It?

-Worldwide Water Day: Water and Sanitation World Water Day is a worldwide United Nations recognition day celebrated consistently on the 22nd of March to bring issues to light about the value of fresh water and the efficient utilization of freshwater resources.
+Worldwide Water Day: Water and Sanitation World Water Day is a worldwide United Nations recognition day celebrated on March 22nd.
+Its purpose is to raise awareness about the value of fresh water and the efficient utilization of freshwater resources.
 Different neighborhood and worldwide associations join in enforcing commitment to settling the global water crisis and certain initiatives aimed to accomplish the Sustainable Development Goal (SDG) 6.
 SD6 is the UN's agenda to approach water and sanitation by 2030.
 Thus, water is one of the planet's most valuable assets.
-World Water Day is noticed yearly to advance the mindful...
+World Water Day is observed annually to promote mindful water use...

 Read more →